haydan145/panic/README.md

 A Windows 10/11 panic button that mutes volume and closes all windows upon key press.
 Restores upon other key.

-Download the PanicButtonSetup.exe from Releases (on the right of the page) Run it and toggle startup with device (Recommended) Open the app from Start:
+Download the PanicButtonSetup.exe from Releases (on the right of the page).

+Run it and toggle startup with device (Recommended)

+Open the app from Start:

 <img width="407" height="200" alt="image" src="https://github.com/user-attachments/assets/6265c516-795b-43d4-a735-d02366f6a17a" />

 **KEYBINDS**

 Press Control+Alt+S to mute volume and close all windows then open an academic website.

 Press Control+Alt+D to restore all windows and volume.

 Note: restoring does not close academic website

 To exit app, right click on it in system tray and press Exit.